Yuvadarshini-Sathiyamoorthy/EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED-WITH-PROTEUS-/README.md

 We are now at the last part of step by step guide on how to simulate STM32 project in Proteus.

 13. Create a new Proteus project and place STM32F40xx i.e. the same MCU for which the project was created in STM32Cube IDE.
-14. After creation of the circuit as per requirement as shown below
+14. After creation of the circuit as per requirement

 ![image](https://user-images.githubusercontent.com/36288975/233856847-32bea88a-565f-4e01-9c7e-4f7ed546ddf6.png)